 Consult an endpoint’s parameter description in order to verify which related resources are supported.

-Record relationships in Base can be complex.
+Record relationships in Sell can be complex.
 It’s not uncommon to see URLs 5 or 6 levels deep.
 Usually, we don’t need to include the levels above once we have the primary key for the level we are interested in.

 We made it as simple as possible for you to use the API by putting optional states and attributes behind the HTTP question mark.
 For more information, see the example below.